Sonos: S1 and S2 operating systems

 In 2020, Sonos released its S2 operating system.
 Its existing system was retroactively named "S1" to differentiate it from its new system.
 All products launched after May 2020 support S2 exclusively.

 Trueplay

 In November 2015, a tuning feature called Trueplay was released in a software update.
 Trueplay tunes the output of Sonos smart speaker units to the acoustics of the room they are in.
 The initial tuning process requires the Sonos iOS app.

-Standby and Low power mode
+Standby and low power modes

 Sonos devices generally do not have power buttons, and the company claims that each speaker consumes 4–8W in idle/standby.
 Its battery-powered lineup does have power buttons to turn them on and off.

 Reception

 In November 2004, the Sonos Digital Music System won the "Best of Audio" award at the 2005 CES Innovations Design and Engineering awards.

 A February 2005 Macworld review of the first Sonos system explained its background, components and operation.